This dish was cooked some time ago…when I started the blog to demonstrate caremalisation. My Basar chicken with pumpkin.

 2 tsp Al Noor basar.

-Water Fresh coriander 1/4 tsp Bengali gharam masala Which is ground cinnamon sticks and cardamom pods into powder.
+1/4 tsp Bengali gharam masala this is cinnamon sticks and cardamom pods ground into powder.

 Heat oil in a karai or steel/aluminium pan.

 Add the whole spices then the garlic slices to flavour the oil till its golden brown.